Delta-sigma modulation: Oversampling to spread out quantization noise

 where $f_\mathrm{s}$ is the sampling frequency and $2f_0$ is the Nyquist rate (the minimum sampling rate needed to avoid aliasing, which is twice the original signal's maximum frequency $f_0$).
 Since oversampling is typically done in powers of two, $d$ represents how many times OSR is doubled.

-Figure 4: Noise shaping curves and noise spectrum in 1^{st}, 2^{nd}, and 3^{rd}-order ΔΣ modulators.
+Figure 4: Noise shaping curves and noise spectrum in first-, second-, and third-order ΔΣ modulators.

 As illustrated in Figure 4, the total amount of quantization noise is the same both in a Nyquist converter (yellow + green areas) and in an oversampling converter (blue + green areas).
 But oversampling converters distribute that noise over a much wider frequency range.
 The benefit is that the total amount of noise in the frequency band of interest is dramatically smaller for oversampling converters (just the small green area), than for a Nyquist converter (yellow + green total area).

 Noise shaping

 Figure 4 shows how ΔΣ modulation shapes noise to further reduce the amount of quantization noise in the baseband in exchange for increasing noise at higher frequencies (where it can be easily filtered out).
 The curves of higher-order ΔΣ modulators achieve even greater reduction of noise in the baseband.

-These curves are derived using mathematical tools called the Laplace transform (for continuous-time signals, e.g. in an ADC's modulation loop) or the Z-transform (for discrete-time signals, e.g. in a DAC's modulation loop).
+These curves are derived using mathematical tools called the Laplace transform (for continuous-time signals, e.g., in an ADC's modulation loop) or the Z-transform (for discrete-time signals, e.g. in a DAC's modulation loop).
 These transforms are useful for converting harder math from the time domain into simpler math in the complex frequency domain of the complex variable $\text{s} = \sigma + j \omega$ (in the Laplace domain) or $\text{z} = A e^{j\phi}$ (in the z-domain).

 Analysis of ΔΣ ADC modulation loop in Laplace domain

-Figure 5 represents the 1^{st}-order ΔΣ ADC modulation loop (from Figure 1) as a continuous-time linear time-invariant system in the Laplace domain with the equation:
+Figure 5 represents the first-order ΔΣ ADC modulation loop (from Figure 1) as a continuous-time linear time-invariant system in the Laplace domain with the equation:

 Figure 5: ΔΣ modulation loop in Laplace domain.
 Integration is multiplication by $\tfrac{1}\text{s}$ and quantization is approximated by adding noise.